Burnaby's Award Winning Chiropractor

 How do I take care of and clean my custom orthotics?

 Taking good care of your orthotic devices will make them last longer.
-Here are some tips:
+Here are some tips on how to clean orthotics:

 - If your orthotics get wet, ensure you take them out of your shoes at night and let them air dry.
 Please do not place them under direct heat or put them in the dryer as this will damage the binding materials and cause them to separate quicker